Cannabis has emerged as a widely regarded substance and is gaining a lot of traction around the world with legislators.

-A big concern in legalizing Cannabis is the potential for increased teen use.
-JAMA Networks released a study on the association between teen Cannabis use and legalization with mixed results.
-They were able to determine that there was no correlation between increased adolescent Cannabis use and legalization of Cannabis for medicinal use.
-However, some states that legalized Cannabis recreationally saw increased adolescent Cannabis use, others saw a decrease in adolescent Cannabis use, and some saw no change at all.
+A big concern in legalizing cannabis is the potential for increased teen use.
+JAMA Networks released a study on the association between teen cannabis use and legalization with mixed results.
+They were able to determine that there was no correlation between increased adolescent cannabis use and legalization of cannabis for medicinal use.
+Additionally, some states that legalized cannabis recreationally saw increased adolescent cannabis use, others saw a decrease in adolescent cannabis use, and some saw no change at all.

 How to store Cannabis?

-It is best to store Cannabis in an airtight container placed in a dry, cool, dark place.
-The optimal humidity for Cannabis preservation is at a relative humidity of 59-63%.
-It is important to store it in a dark place as UV light will degrade cannabinoids.
+It is best to store cannabis in an airtight container placed in a dry, cool, dark place, as oxygen, heat and UV light will degrade cannabinoids.
+The optimal humidity for cannabis preservation is at a relative humidity of 59-63%.

 Can Cannabis degrade?